zmon1010/kendo-ui-core/docs/knowledge-base/listview-multipleselection-drag-to-select-draggable.md

 ## Solution

-To achieve this behavior, prevent the `start` and `move` events of the selectable elements in the `dataBound` even of the ListView or Grid you use.
+Prevent the `start` and `move` events of the selectable elements in the `dataBound` even of the ListView or Grid you use.

 ``html
  dataBound: function() {